-- 1. Ability to communicate effectively with supervisors, coworkers and customers - 2.
+- with supervisors, coworkers and customers - 2.
 Generally accepted community workplace conduct and dress - 3.
 Ability to follow directions; ability to attend to tasks - 4.
 Workplace problem solving skills and strategies - 5.
 General workplace safety and mobility training - 6.
 Attention span - 7.
 Ability to manipulate large and small objects - 8.
-Interpersonal paid commensurate with members of the general work force doing similar work per wage and hour regulations of the U.S. Department of Labor.
+Interpersonal relations - 9.
+Ability to get around in the community as well as the Prevocational site